charliegerard/leap_drone/README.md

 Description
 =======================

-Control an AR Drone 2.0 using a Leap Motion / keyboard and display video & control visualization in browser.
+Control an AR Drone 2.0 using a Leap Motion and display video & control visualization in browser.

 How to Fly
 =======================

-1. Hold hand above Leap Motion controller
+(TODO: Need to improve commands.
+May be really sensitive.)

-2. To takeoff, gesture with your pointer finger as though left clicking a mouse
+1. To takeoff, hold hand over Leap Motion.
-3. Keeping fingers together as though saluting, move hand right to move drone right, up to move drone up and forward to move drone forward
+2. Keeping fingers together, move hand right to move drone right, left to move drone left, up to move drone up, down to move drone down, forward to move drone forward and backward to move drone backwards.
-4. To rotate, make a circle with pointer finger in a clockwise or counterclockwise motion
+3. To rotate, make a circle with pointer finger in a clockwise or counterclockwise motion.
-5. To land, gesture with pointer finger as though left clicking a mouse
+4. To land, remove hand.

 Stack
 =======================